 Following field research in Namibia and South Africa and consultations with stakeholders, the final report was released in February 2017.
 Findings were shared with mining regulators and other stakeholders in Namibia, South Africa, and globally.
 The research findings in the report focus on:

 The final research report was launched at Mining Indaba 2017 in South Africa and at the Namibia University of Science and Technology (NUST), where the findings of the report were shared with mining regulators and other stakeholders from across Sub-Saharan Africa.
-Further dissemination has occurred via CIRDI’s and EWB’s networks and at the Prospectors and Developers Association of Canada (PDAC) conference in March 2017.
+Further dissemination has occurred via CIRDI’s and MSV’s networks and at the Prospectors and Developers Association of Canada (PDAC) conference in March 2017.
 The project team has proposed further work in collaboration with African universities and NGOs to advance the report’s recommendations and explore opportunities for future research.

 The research generated through this project is highly relevant to Sub-Saharan African mining regulators as it examines the extent to which local procurement regulations have been effective in incentivizing mining companies to purchase local goods and services.
 Key research findings were shared with mining regulators from the countries of focus via the final research report to increase awareness among regulators and mining companies on the mutual benefits of local procurement.
-It is hoped that this knowledge exchange will enhance awareness and increased adoption of local procurement policies that contribute desired social and economic development outcomes.
+It is hoped that this knowledge exchange will enhance awareness and increased the adoption of local procurement policies that contribute to the desired social and economic development outcomes.